Alexjblom/SSIcomms/envisioned_interoperability_with_others_ver2.md

 ### 4. Contributions to standards

 ##### 4.1 The SIP protocol
 The transport of DIDComm related messages using the SIP protocol creates the need for a standardized message format.
 We will investigate whether this can and should be added to the standardized Session Initiation Protocol (SIP).
 To be more specific, we are considering a new SSIComms header for the SSIComms messages as a way of standardising the SIP encapsulation of DIDcomm messages.
+We will also investigate whether the invite to a SIP-SSI session warrants a new type of invite, to be added to the standards.

 ##### 4.1 DIDComm messaging